-The average human being has 100,000 hair follicles in the head.
-With that in mind, it’s not really that big of a deal if you shed 50 strands every day and if you’re the type of person who washes their hair every other day, then you’re going to see a couple of more strand collecting in the drain.
+The average human being has 100,000 hair follicles in their head.
+With that in mind, it’s not really that big of a deal if you shed 50 strands every day and if you’re the type of person who washes their hair every other day, then you’re going to see a couple more strands collecting in the drain.

 - The average lifespan of a strand of hair is five years.

 - Asian hair grows the fastest, and African hair grows the slowest.